Questionable image, formidable engineering

 As with the standard RS 6, the power is distributed between all four wheels thanks to Audi’s quattro all-wheel-drive system, which allows the RS 6 GT to get from 0-62mph in just 3.3 seconds before hitting an electronically governed top speed of 190mph.
 That means this big family estate has gone to the gym and come out only slightly slower than the R8 supercar.
 It’s mind-bogglingly ballistic.

 In a rare move for Audi, it’s also remarkably good in the bends.
 Not so long ago, Audis had a reputation for feeling a bit lardy, particularly when it came to cornering.
-Times have changed, and the new RS 6 Avant is still a bit of a point-and-squirt muscle car in its way but it’s much happier in curves than were some of its predecessors, and the GT version has upped the RS 6’s game even further.
+But times have changed, and though the new RS 6 Avant is still a bit of a point-and-squirt muscle car in its way, it’s much happier in curves than some of its predecessors.
+And the GT version has upped the RS 6’s game even further.

-With coilover suspension that’s manually adjustable (assuming you’re a mechanic with a spanner, rather than just a spanner) and stiffer anti-roll bars, the GT’s underside doesn’t bear that much of a resemblance to that of the stock RS 6, and nor does the way it drives.
-Weirdly, the GT is somehow more comfortable than a base RS 6 that quite literally rides on airbags.
-Where a standard car would thump into potholes, the GT simply bumps over them slightly stiffly, but never too uncomfortably.
+With coilover suspension that’s manually adjustable (assuming you’re a mechanic with a spanner, rather than just a spanner) and stiffer anti-roll bars, the GT’s underside doesn’t bear that much resemblance to that of the stock RS 6, and nor does the way it drives.
+Weirdly, the GT is somehow more comfortable than a base RS 6 that quite literally rides on airbags, and where a standard car would thump into potholes, the GT simply bumps over them slightly stiffly, but never too uncomfortably.
 It’s sporty, yes, but never jagged, and gives you more feedback and body control than you’d get in an air-sprung Audi.

-Maybe the RS 6 Avant GT isn’t quite as poised as an M5, but it’s still a fantastic road-biased super-estate that will work brilliantly at the kinds of speeds you’re likely to see on the road.
+Okay, perhaps the RS 6 Avant GT isn’t quite as poised as an M5, but it’s still a fantastic road-biased super-estate that will work brilliantly at the kinds of speeds you’re likely to see on the road.
 It just doesn’t feel like a track car, and that’s fine by us.
+For long distances on sweeping mountain roads, it’s fabulous.

 What we have here, then, is a car that all RS 6 fans will love.
 The old-school fanatics will love its newfound poise and passion, while the new breed will dig its outlandish look and immense soundtrack.